Tanning (leather): Alternatives

 Untanned hides can be dried and made pliable by rubbing and stretching the fibers with a hide stretcher, and fatting.
 However the hide will revert to rawhide if not periodically replenished with fat or oil, especially if it gets wet.
 Many Native Americans of the arid western regions wore clothing made by this process.

 Smoke tanning is listed among the conventional methods like chrome tanning and vegetable tanning.
 Impregnation of the hide's cells with formaldehyde (from smoke) offers some microbial and water resistance.

 Associated processes

 Leftover leather would historically be turned into glue.
 Tanners would place scraps of hides in a vat of water and let them deteriorate for months.
 The mixture would then be placed over a fire to boil off the water to produce glue.

-A tannery may be associated with a grindery, originally a whetstone facility for sharpening knives and other sharp tools, but later could carry shoemakers' tools and materials for sale.
+A tannery may be associated with a grindery, originally a facility for sharpening knives and other sharp tools, but later carrying shoemakers' tools and materials for sale.

 There are several solid and waste water treatment methodologies currently being researched, such as anaerobic digestion of solid wastes and wastewater sludge.